InvalidArguments/TTDS/res/res_README.txt

 for the game, this is where you'll be submitting all your files for the game, and where you'll be primarily working.

+P.S.
+I don't know how to upload images, so we can't make images yet.
+For now, I may just make a Deviant Art or a Tumblr or something to post the images to, but I don't know yet.

 Folder Guides:

   concept: Concept images used to get a feel for an artstyle/character design.